myltik/azure-docs.ru-ru/articles/azure-functions/functions-bindings-event-hubs.md

     "type": "eventHubTrigger",
     "name": "<Name of trigger parameter in function signature>", "direction": "in",
-    "path": "<Name of the Event Hub>",
+    "path": "<Name of the event hub>",
     "consumerGroup": "Consumer group to use - see below", "connection": "<Name of app setting with connection string - see below>" }